facebookresearch/fairseq/README.md

 # Final Note

-I will try my best to keep this repo sync'ed with upstream [fairseq](https://github.com/facebookresearch/fairseq) repository.
+_I will try my best to keep this repo synced with the upstream [fairseq](https://github.com/facebookresearch/fairseq) repository.
 This clone is very dynamic and can have broken stuff once in a while.
-So feel free to raise any issues or pull-requests to clear any bugs or introduce new features.
+So feel free to raise any issues or pull requests to clear any bugs or introduce new features._